Watch Us Grow

 The construction has finished on the new shared campus Facilities Operations Building.
 Having outgrown its present home in Adena Hall, The Department of Facilities Planning and Operations moved in during December 2015 and January 2016.

-Pictured at left is Director of Development Matt Kelly at the campus open house held on May 4, 2016.
-Campus faculty and staff, as well as board members and community partners involved in the building project, were welcomed and given the opportunity to tour the facility.
+Campus faculty and staff, as well as board members and community partners involved in the building project, were welcomed at an open house on May 4, 2016 and given the opportunity to tour the facility.

 February 2015: The Groundbreaking